Position Open: Associate Director (COO)

 The Cornucopia Institute is seeking a full-time employee to join our team.
-The Development Manager will oversee the organization’s revenue development and member stewardship efforts.
+The Associate Director will assist with the overall management of Cornucopia’s operations in support of its mission.

 A heartfelt passion for protecting the environment, the good food movement, human health, humane livestock husbandry, and social/economic justice for family farmers is essential.

 The Cornucopia Institute has become one of the most preeminent and effective public interest groups, focusing on regulatory and market-based implications of agroecology in the United States.
 The organization acts as an organic industry watchdog protecting organics and alternative marketing mechanisms, allowing farmers and consumers to connect.
 We seek to defend the integrity of the organic food label from governmental regulatory indifference as well as from agribusiness profiteering due to the use of unethical, illegal or questionable food and agricultural practices.